Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 <br>

-> *I bet you guessed the next question : but what is actually happening during inference to produce our desired response?* To answer this question, this section describes the inference process which takes in a prompt as input and generates a response.
+> *I bet you guessed the next question : what actually happens during inference to generate our desired response?* To answer this question, this section describes the inference process which takes in a prompt as input and generates a response.
 LLM inference consists of two phases, prefill and decoding :

 <br>